bwalshe/java_packaging_examples/README.md

 PASS: Equality
 ```

-Packaging up the jar is pretty easy:
+Packaging up the jar is also pretty easy:
 ```
 > jar cf rationals.jar com/example/rationals/*.class
 ```
 This grabs all the files located in `com/example/rationals/*.class` and puts them in the `rationals.jar` file.
 If you are not familiar with compiling and packaging from the command line, check [this](java_package_basics.md) out.

-## Building and Installing the package
+# Building and Installing the package
 The steps above are more or less the whole packaging process.
 If we want to automate it we will need somthing that will:
 1. Compile the code.
 1. Run the tests